nigeljohnson73/coin73/README.md

 ## Things you gotta do every time

+You shouldn't need to do this on the PI config cuz it's setup in the crontab.

  * Start 2 terminal windows
  * Goto the main code directory in both terminals
  * `cd ~/git/coin73` on Mac